 In North Carolina, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is also 70 mph.
 These are maximum speeds.
 Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 North Carolina allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 12 months.
 Drivers can then get their intermediate license at 16.
-An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
-However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.
+An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In North Carolina, drivers can obtain their full drivers license at the age of 16 years and 6 months.

 North Carolina requires you to renew your license every 8 years.
 There are additional provisions for older drivers:

 The state of North Carolina enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In North Carolina, Work Zone Enhacements are: